IMMERSIVE. INDULGENT. UNEXPECTED.

 New in Oatlands

 In a virtual blink, the heritage town of Oatlands has gone gourmet.
-The Imbibers wine bar, in an atmospheric former dispensary, serves wine, spirits and beer produced within 60 kilometres of town, along with platters of local produce, while the Kentish Hotel has reopened after seven years as a bakery - stay tuned for its new microbrewery in 2021.
+The Imbibers wine bar, in an atmospheric former dispensary, serves wine, spirits and beer produced within 60 kilometres of town, along with platters of local produce.
+The 1830s country pub The Kentish Tasmania has had a makeover, with all-day dining and house-made baked treats, and a beer garden with pizza oven opening soon.

 Beer and cider are in their natural element at the farm bar of Two Metre Tall Farmhouse Ale and Cider on the outskirts of New Norfolk.
 Ingredients for its complex, wild-fermented ales are grown on the 600-hectare farm, sourced from other Tasmanian growers, or even wild-foraged from the Derwent Valley.